COBA-NIH/i2kconference/index.md

 <br>
 Questions about I2K?
 Please contact us at: [i2kconference@gmail.com](mailto:i2kconference@gmail.com)
 ## Code of Conduct
 We have adopted the Chan Zuckerberg Institute’s  <a href="https://chanzuckerberg.com/ethics-policies/community-participation-guidelines/">Community Participation Guidelines</a>; by participating in this conference you agree to abide by these.
-If you need to contact the organizers to discuss a violation of these guidelines, please reach out to [someemailaddress](mailto:someemailaddress@extension.ext)
+If you need to contact the organizers to discuss a violation of these guidelines, please reach out to [eliceiri@wisc.edu](mailto:eliceiri@wisc.edu) or [contact@bioimagingna.org](mailto:contact@bioimagingna.org)